SR2000/Getting-and-Cleaning-Data/README.md

 ###Reading the table into R
 * To read the table into R from the course evaluation page, the following steps were taken-
-* The file is opened in the "Preview" mode and saved from the internet into the working directory
+* The file was opened in the "Preview" mode and saved from the internet into the working directory with the file name "dataMeanStd.txt"
 * The following command was run- dataMeanStdUploaded<-read.table("dataMeanStd.txt", sep=" ")
-* Click on the spreadsheet icon next to the file name in the Global environment section and the data frame will show up in the "script creation" window
+* The spreadsheet icon next to the file name in the Global environment section was clicked and the data frame showed up in the "script creation" window

 ###Running the Github repository script locally
 * The following command was run within the local repository- git pull "Github repository address"